15 Gift Ideas Raspberry Pi Fans Will Love in 2023

 There are also many other websites with that kind of products, including Amazon with more mug models but maybe fewer designs.

-I really like this one because it’s not a problem if you offer this to someone who is interested in the light, in the Raspberry Pi interface or even in programming.
+I really like this one because it works whether you offer it to someone who is interested in Raspberry Pi, programming, or just the lights themselves.

 Philips Hue are smart lights that you can control from any device, including your phone and obviously a Raspberry Pi.